hashicorp/terraform-provider-azurerm/website/docs/r/windows_function_app.html.markdown

 An `auth_settings` block supports the following:

-* `enabled` - (Required) Should the Authentication / Authorization feature be enabled for the Linux Web App?
+* `enabled` - (Required) Should the Authentication / Authorization feature be enabled for the Windows Web App?

 * `active_directory` - (Optional) An `active_directory` block as defined above.

 * `additional_login_params` - (Optional) Specifies a map of Login Parameters to send to the OpenID Connect authorization endpoint when a user logs in.

-* `allowed_external_redirect_urls` - (Optional) Specifies a list of External URLs that can be redirected to as part of logging in or logging out of the Linux Web App.
+* `allowed_external_redirect_urls` - (Optional) Specifies a list of External URLs that can be redirected to as part of logging in or logging out of the Windows Web App.

 * `default_provider` - (Optional) The default authentication provider to use when multiple providers are configured.
 Possible values include: `AzureActiveDirectory`, `Facebook`, `Google`, `MicrosoftAccount`, `Twitter`, `Github`